-1. Analyst firms provide good linkage between technology capabilities and higher-level business objectives
+1. Analyst firms provide a good linkage between technology capabilities and higher-level business objectives

-2. Make quick work of short-listing the vendors you should be looking at for a new solution
+2. Make quick work of short-listing the vendors you should look at for a new solution

 3. Learn about emerging technologies that will be key to your future success

 Do you need to pay attention to Event-Driven Architectures for APIs or GraphQL?
 What impact will Machine Learning have on APIs?
 The answers to these questions can be gleaned from analyst reports.
 They can also give you an idea of who are leaders or laggards in each of these capabilities.